The Sex Files

-The Sex Files is a television program appearing on Discovery Channel Canada and shown on CTVglobemedia around midnight hours, because of content.
-It talks about several issues of sexuality, from genetics, reproduction, sexual orientation, puberty, etc. It does contain nudity, which is why it is shown in the midnight hours, but the nudity is done from a scientific point of view showing exactly what the topic is visually, good for people who want information on sexuality and the biology behind it.
+The Sex Files is a television program broadcasting on Discovery Channel Canada and was broadcast on CTV network stations after the watershed, due to its highly explicit discussion of the nature of sexuality issues and behavior, from genetics, reproduction, sexual orientation, puberty, etc. As one would expect of a show of its nature, it frequently featured nudity, but portrayed in a scientific manner for visually aid in learning, highly beneficial information on sexuality and the biology behind it.
 In Europe the show was called Sex Sense and featured a male narrator.
 The number of episodes and their titles were the same, but the episodes themselves were slightly different as the more explicit scenes were replaced.
 It aired on Discovery Channel Europe.

 Starting with episode 41 (season 4), it is broadcast in high-definition.